Cesco16/NanoExpansion/README.md

 </div>

 ### N.B.
-Actually, NanoExpansion works only with hg38 genome reference.
+* Actually, NanoExpansion works only with hg38 genome reference.
 The extension to T2T HS1 reference will be released soon.
+* Always check the start-end columns in files .tsv and .bed: they must be the start-end position of the repeat expansion region (manually change them if needed)

 ## License